Mibew/button-refresh-plugin/README.md

 It make the button refresents actual operator's state.

+NB.: Actually the plugin adjusts the button generation process.
+So if you want to disable autorefresh of the button, it's not enough to only disable the plugin.
+One should also regenerate the button afterwards.

 ## Installation

 1. Get the archive with the plugin sources.
-At the moment the only option is to build the plugin from sources.
+You can download it from the [official site](https://mibew.org/plugins#mibew-open-street-map) or build the plugin from sources.

 2. Untar/unzip the plugin's archive.